-John Truitt is an assistant to the Dean of Students who deals with the personnel program in the men's residence halls, disciplinary cases and the dormitory athletic program.
+John Truitt is an assistant to the Dean of Students and head of the Men's Division.
+He deals with the personnel program in the men's residence halls and disciplinary cases.
 Mr. Truitt's office is on the third floor of the Administration Building.